nicolewhitee/prediction-model-HLHS/README.md

-# Prediction Model for HLHS
+# Prediction Models for HLHS

 This repository contains models to predict fatality in patients with single left ventricle heart defects, specifically hypoplastic left heart syndrome (HLHS).